-Once the student's candidacy application is approved and they complete DMIN 830 with a passing grade, the student officially becomes a faculty mentor to coach them through the rest of the thesis project research and writing.
-It is important for the student to note that they are responsible to initiate regular interaction and lead the way.
+Once the student completes DMIN 830 with a passing grade, the student officially becomes a DMIN Candidate.
+At this point, the candidate will be matched with a faculty Mentor to coach them through the rest of the thesis project research and writing.
+It is important for the student to note that they are responsible to initiate regular interaction with their mentor and to lead the way.
 The mentor is present to coach the student in a support role.
 Candidates will register for their remaining courses through the Doctor of Ministry office.
 Since the final thesis project must be professionally edited before final submission, it is recommended that the candidate select an editor at this stage and work with that same editor throughout the process before submitting the final project to the mentor.
 The Doctor of Ministry office has a list of potential editors if a recommendation is needed.